cobalt293/Tensorflow-Intro/README.md

 ## How to install
-1. Make sure you have git installed on your computer.
-If you don't go to https://git-scm.com/
+1. Make sure you have [Git Version Control] (https://git-scm.com/) installed on your computer.

 2. Make sure you have [Python3](https://www.python.org/) on your computer